dabit3/appsync-lambda-ai/README.md

 yarn || npm install
 ```

+### Creating an S3 bucket

+1. Visit [https://s3.console.aws.amazon.com/](https://s3.console.aws.amazon.com/) and click __Create bucket__

+2. Give the bucket a name and choose defaults for all other options

 ### Setting up the Lambda function

 1. In the AWS dashboard, go to the [Lambda console](https://console.aws.amazon.com/lambda/)